steelpuxnastik/SHINSANWASWITCH/README.md

 DIY-friendly photointerrupter microswitch/lamp holder 2-in-1 for generic 100mm Chinese arcade buttons.
 Enables an OBSA-LHSXF+OBSA-100UMQ-like setup at low cost with generic parts.

 ## Updates
-- This is branch of SHINSANWASWITCH update version 1.1 with some optimizations that needs to be verified, so now everything is divided into two branches: *main* with stable version 1.0 and *version1.1* .
+- This is branch of beta-version SHINSANWASWITCH update version 1.1 with some optimizations that needs to be verified, so now everything is divided into two branches: *main* with stable version 1.0 and version1.1 in *beta* .
 If you want corrently stable version - use *main* branch.
 Version 1.1 has some optimizations in body of SHINSANWASWITCH and possibility to make different variants of PCB to make with possibility to make one-layered-board at home (if you have anought skill).
 More info here:  https://www.projectdiva.net/community/threads/shinsanwaswitch-blog-of-creating-diy-analog-of-obsa-lhsxf-ln.2325/page-2#post-18644

 ## Parts list